MD-IRFAN-RAJ/psi/README.md

 - **Responsive Design**: Optimized for desktop and mobile.

 ### Task Management
-- Create,Read, update, and delete tasks.
+- Create, read, update, and delete tasks.
 - Assign tasks to team members.
 - Track task progress with statuses (TODO, IN_PROGRESS, DONE).